 - All 3rd party shared libraries are part of the distribution (e.g. libssl and libsqlite3) and don't need to be provided by the run-time environment. - Some distributions are statically linked and have no dependencies on any external shared libraries. - On the glibc linked Linux distributions, they use an old glibc version for symbol versions, enabling them to run on Linux distributions created years ago.
 (The current version is 2.19, which was released in 2014.) - Any shared libraries not provided by the distribution are available in base operating system installs.
 On Linux, example shared libraries include libc.so.6 and linux-vdso.so.1, which are part of the Linux Standard Base Core Configuration and should be present on all conforming Linux distros.
-On macOS, referenced dylibs include libSystem, which is part of the macOS core install. - For Linux, see Distribution Considerations for Linux for portability considerations. - For macOS, see Distribution Considerations for macOS for portability considerations. - For Windows, see Distribution Considerations for Windows for portability considerations.
+On macOS, referenced dylibs include libSystem, which is part of the macOS core install. - On macOS, distributions are compiled with MACOSX\DEPLOYMENT\TARGET=10.9 so they only used SDK features present on macOS >=10.9, enabling them to run on sufficiently old macOS versions.